analythium/rconfig/README.md

 - uses default configuration file
-- file based override with the `-f` or `--file` flags (accepts JSON, YAML, and plain text files)
+- file based override with the `-f` or `--file` flags (accepts JSON, YAML, INI, and plain text files)
 - JSON string based override with the `-j` or `--json` flags
 - other command line arguments are merged too, e.g. `--cores 4`
 - heuristic rules are used to coerce command line values to the right